ZijieJin/scFusion/README.md

 - python module: pysam

-## Recommand
+## Recommend

-- 64 GB Memory or more for each task
+- 64 GB memory or more for each task

 - 200 CPU cores or more